Winners and Losers of Broncos-Rams Trade Involving Star CB Aqib Talib

 Snead dumped bloated contracts and unreliable performers in favor of those who are better fits in the team's defensive scheme while saving the organization money and improving the overall talent.

 The 32-year-old Talib is a combustible personality on the downside of his career.
 Even so, he makes the Rams better in the short term, while the Broncos' vaunted secondary took a hit and won't be improved without him in the lineup this fall.

 Winner: Wade Phillips

 Wade Phillips' fingerprints are all over the team's recent moves.

 The previous coaching staff helped players like Robert Quinn and Alex Ogletree receive massive contract extensions.
-But neither were the same performers last season than they were then.
-The sunk cost didn't become a factor, though, and the organization moved on from both since neither is an ideal fit for Phillips' scheme.
+But neither was the same performer last season than he was at the time of the extension.
+The organization moved on from both since neither is an ideal fit for Phillips' scheme.

 Instead, the acquisitions of Aqib Talib and Marcus Peters along with the free-agent signing of Sam Shields provide a tremendous backstop with length and top-notch ball skills among the outside corners.
 If Shields returns to form after a year layoff due to a history of concussions, he can man the slot like he once did with the Green Bay Packers.